hack4impact-calpoly/calpoly-cat-program/README.md

 The web portion of this application was made in Django.
 The following will assume you have Python, Django, and pip installed.

 1. Clone the repo `git clone https://github.com/hack4impact-calpoly/calpoly-cat-program`
+2. Install postgresql &nbsp;&nbsp; [ [Mac OS](https://www.postgresql.org/download/macosx/) | [Windows](https://www.postgresql.org/download/windows/) |  [Linux](https://www.postgresql.org/download/linux/) ]
-2. Move into that directory `cd calpoly-cat-program` and install the dependancies `pip install -r requirements.txt`
+3. Move into the directory by using `cd calpoly-cat-program` and install the dependancies `pip install -r requirements.txt`
-3. Configure the environment variables in `.defaultenv` and rename it to `.env`
+4. Configure the environment variables in `.defaultenv` and rename it to `.env`
-4. From the command line, run `python manage.py migrate`, then `python manage.py runserver`
+5. From the command line, run `python manage.py migrate`, then `python manage.py runserver`
-5. Hopefully the site is up and you can visit it at [localhost:8000](http://localhost:8000)
+6. Hopefully the site is up and you can visit it at [localhost:8000](http://localhost:8000)

 ### Deployment
 This site is deployed on Heroku, which is nice because it is free, but not nice because it [won't store files long term](https://help.heroku.com/K1PPS2WM/why-are-my-file-uploads-missing-deleted).
 To get around this, we use s3 for file storage.
 This should be fine because s3 is cheap.